Skip to main content

 Pretty simple.
 Every machine cools the same room to the same temperature.
 The only thing that changes is how efficiently they turn electricity into cooling, measured by CSPF (the seasonal efficiency rating on the energy label).

-room_demand_kwh = reference_capacity * load_factor * hours_per_year
+seasonal_cooling_load_kwh = reference_capacity * load_factor * hours_per_year # the room's CSTL

-electricity_kwh = room_demand_kwh / cspf
+electricity_kwh = seasonal_cooling_load_kwh / cspf # CSPF = efficiency only

 tco = purchase_price + electricity_kwh * tariff * years